magomimmo/modern-cljs/doc/tutorial-10.md

     true))
 ```

-We took advantage of the necessity to update the `validate-form`
+Here we took advantage of the necessity to update the `validate-form`
 function to improve its Clojure-ish style.
 The semantics of the
 `validation-form` is now much more readable than before: